Maria Amalia of Naples and Sicily: Tenure as queen

 In one instance, she responded to a request from French missionary sister Saint Mother Theodore Guerin of the Sisters of Providence of Saint Mary-of-the-Woods by saying, "Ah, yes, sisters, let us save souls!"
 She gave Guerin and her fellow Sister of Providence Mary Cecilia Bailly funds for their schools in the United States, as well as covered their travel expenses.
 Reportedly, however, she did give contributions to the needing regardless of their political or religious convictions.
 As queen she was named Protector of several charity organizations, notably the Société de Charité Maternelle.

 She was regarded to have performed her representational duties with dignity.
-In 1843, she hosted British Queen Victoria at the Château d'Eu in Normandy.
+In 1843, she hosted Britain's Queen Victoria at the Château d'Eu in Normandy.
 She did not, however, follow Louis-Philippe on his visit to England in 1844.

 While Maria Amalia had accepted the crown unwillingly, she regarded it her duty to keep it after it had once been given to her by God.
 During the Revolution of 1848, Maria Amalia made an attempt to get Louis-Philippe to take control of the troops, rally the National Guard, subdue the riots on the streets and defend his crown with his life.
 Reportedly, he did not answer her, but only asked her to trust his judgement.
 When a mob marched toward the Tuileries, Louis Philippe was convinced by his ministers to flee, and he signed his abdication in favor of his grandson against the consent of Maria Amalia.
 When the family left the palace, Maria Amalia reportedly turned to minister Thiers and commented: "Ah Monsieur, you were not worthy of such a good king!"

 The family left under somewhat chaotic circumstances, and Maria Amalia reportedly fainted and had to be lifted into her carriage.
 The couple were accompanied by their son Antoine, Duke of Montpensier; their daughter-in-law the Duchess of Nemours; their daughter Princess Clementine and her spouse, as well as six grandchildren.
 Their eldest son's widow the Duchess of Orléans and her sons were left at the palace in the company of their son the Duke of Nemours to fight for the right to the crown of their grandson, the Count of Paris.

 The family left Paris for Saint-Cloud and from there to Dreux, where they parted and made their way to England in different groups.
 Maria Amalia and Louis Philippe lived for a while in the cottage of a friend in Honfleur, before they left in secret by Le Havre for Newhaven in England.